 responsibility as a leading Indian corporate.
 CSR activities are

 essentially guided by project based approach in line with the

-guidelines issued by the Department of Public Enterprises (DPE) and
+Sustainability issued by Department of Public Enterprise, Government of

 interventions that are based on social, environmental, and economic

 Pursuant to enactment of Companies Act 2013 and Companies (CSR Policy)

 Rules 2014 by Ministry of Corporate Affairs and Guidelines on CSR and

 Sustainability by Department of Public Enterprise, the CSR Policy has